 Druva services are categorized as:

-Clicking inSync launches the inSync Management Console.
+Clicking the Dashboard launches the inSync Management Console.
 The inSync services available on the Druva Cloud Platform Console are described below:

 - Devices: The total number of devices activated and enabled for backup and the total number of devices that has inSync installed.
 For more information on devices that Druva can backup, see Hardware and software prerequisites.
 After a device is backed up, you can restore its data if the device is lost or stolen.
 For more information on inSync client, see inSync Client for Druva Cloud and Get started: Backup and Restore.